Setup to develop locally

 Follow the setup instructions for creating a new project

-When we're done with this first episode, the app runs like this
+When you're done with this page, the app should look like this

 Keep the app transpiling and running

-title property for the application name and a
+title property for the app name and a

 Now update the template in the

-@Component decoration with data bindings to these new properties.
+@Component decorator with data bindings to these new properties.

-The browser should refresh and display our title and hero.
+The browser refreshes and displays the title and hero name.

-Learn more about interpolation in the Displaying Data chapter.
+Read more about interpolation in the Displaying Data page.

 hero from a literal string to a class.